 I was a little sceptical about the company Megadodo Games being 100% legit at first.
 The fact that I’d never heard of them before caused further concern, but then again, why would I have heard of them?
 I mean, they've never created a virtual reality headset before and if they had, I’d certainly know about it, so it did set alarm bells ringing in the interim.
 Having said that, I’m sure if they were operating illegally or pulling a scam in any way, we’d know by now.
 I mean we know who they are... right?

 Negativity aside, it’s blatantly obvious the company is small, but that’s probably not a bad thing.
 I mean, think about it… Megadodo Games only employs about 60 people so their overheads are likely to be very low, certainly in comparison to the likes of business giants such as HP and Oculus.
 Not only that, I’m sure there’s far less red tape holding them back from achieving their primary goal.
-From what I saw in the YouTube video published by MRTV late last year, it appears they employ a dedicated team of fully engaged, competent engineers and they certainly seem to know what they’re talking about.
+From what I saw in the YouTube video published by MRTV - late 2020, it appears they employ a dedicated team of fully engaged, competent engineers and they certainly seem to know what they’re talking about.
 In my opinion I’d rather have a tight-knit group of enthusiastic, hard working people working on my headset, than the likes of greedy, larger corporations.
-The team at Deca seemed very knowledgeable and certainly appeared dedicated to their project.
+The team at Deca seemed very knowledgeable and certainly appeared dedicated to the project.
 I have no doubt in my mind they will achieve everything they set out to do.

 If you have any comments regarding the DecaGear 1 VR headset or DecaMove and would like to share them with others, please leave a comment in the box below…